Uizard Screenshot: Convert screenshots to editable mockups with AI

 Skip to section:

-Screenshots into editable mockups, with the power of AI
+Screenshot to mockup, with the power of AI

-How does Uizard Screenshot work?
+How does Uizard's screenshot scanner work?

 How to convert screenshots to mockups in 4 easy steps

-Screenshots into editable mockups, with the power of AI
+Screenshot to mockup, with the power of AI

-How does Uizard Screenshot work?
+How does Uizard's screenshot scanner work?

 Images are hard for computers.
 They are essentially just a bunch of pixels with no inherent structure to them.
 A human can easily spot a line, a rectangle, or even a brand logo in an image but this is much more difficult for a computer to do.